davidrhoden/davidrhoden-basic-netlify/timeline/I-got-a-cat-though-I-didnt-mean-to.md

 ---
-title: I got a cat though I didn't mean to
+title: I got a cat though I didn't mean to.
 date: 2007-09-18T16:00:00.000Z
 summary: The next morning, she was still there.
 And the next.
 excerpt: The next morning, she was still there.
 And the next.
 category: sally
-image: sally-licks-day-1-sep-18-2007.jpg
+image: ./static/img/sally/sally-licks-day-1-sep-18-2007.jpg
 tags:
   - post
   - 1990s